ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val m : int = 21
 ```

 Partially applying parameters to a function also creates a new closure.
-The environment is updated, but the function is unchanged.
 ```ocaml
 # let max_42 = max 42;;
 val max_42 : int -> int = <fun>